way0750/algorithmRedux/algo_DST/some tricks.md

     It is just not worth it to spend too much time (> 15 minutes) on figuring out a solution there is always someone who is better than you out there.
 Don't reinvent the wheel. collect pattern instead.

+    Again and again, and again, even if you have a solution, there is always a better one so even if you are done with your solution, you must look at others!